 Quick and Easy Paella

-Inspired by Spanish paella, this quick and easy dish is a first step toward this traditional dish.
-With vegetables, rice and shrimp, it’s hard to beat!
+Inspired by Spanish paella, this quick and easy vegetable, rice and shrimp dish is a take on tradition that’s hard to beat!

 Quick and Easy Paella